 The impeller is a vital part of the pool pump.
 It’s what pushes and pulls the water out for cleaning.
 If something has blocked it, it could be why your pool’s suction is low.

 Clean out your impeller.
 If the problem persists, examine your pool basket – it could be broken, and this is what could be causing debris to repeatedly block the impeller.
-Since the impeller is what maintains suction, it needs to be at the top of your list for regular maintenance checks.
+Since the impeller maintains suction, it needs to be at the top of your list for regular maintenance checks.

 Jammed Skimmer Suction Line